 These effects include:

 Since you are following a highly restrictive diet, you are depriving your body of many important elements.

 Since you stop eating fruits, some vegetables and grains you don’t make use of their numerous benefits!

-Fruits are great sources of vitamins and help fight many diseases, while vegetables are full of minerals, vitamins and fibers you don’t benefit of them.
+Fruits are great sources of vitamins and help fight many diseases, while vegetables are full of minerals, vitamins, and fibers you don’t benefit from them.

 Kidney stones and failure:

-One of the most serious side effect of ketogenic diet is kidney stones formation, whether it is because of the ketone bodies, the dehydration or the excess protein intake , you remain at risk of ketone stones and subsequent kidney failure that’s why you must be cleared by your doctor to follow a ketogenic diet , and even if cleared you must follow up your kidney functions every 3-6 months.
+One of the most serious side effects of ketogenic diet is kidney stones formation, whether it is because of the ketone bodies, the dehydration or the excess protein intake, you remain at risk of ketone stones and subsequent kidney failure that’s why you must be cleared by your doctor to follow a ketogenic diet, and even if cleared you must follow up your kidney functions every 3-6 months.